kmlefran/aiida-aimall/docs/source/user_guide/get_started.rst

     verdi quicksetup
     verdi profile setdefault <PROFILE>

+You will be prompted in the quicksetup command, answer as suits you for profile name etc

 Note that in the second line, <PROFILE> should be whatever you set in the prompts for verdi quicksetup.

 Step 7: Launch Daemons and Verify